scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Attempt to break the flow of magic around a creature or object, dispelling all magical effects targeting them.
-Make a spellcasting roll against 2 bad dice.
-Starting with the lowest level effect, subtract its spell level from your reminaing successes, if you have 0 or more the effect ends.
-Repeat this until every effect is dispelled or you have no remaining successes.
-The torn magic grounds itself through the creature, taking a wound die in damage for each effect purged.
+Make a spellcasting roll.
+Starting with the lowest level effect roll a bad die for each level.
+On a success subtract the failures from your spellcasting roll and end the effect on the target.
+Repeat this process until no effects remain or you fail a roll.

+The torn magic grounds itself through the creature, dealing 0/1 in lightning damage for each effect purged.
 If the creature takes at least 1 wound they gain Slow 3 and Paralyze 1 until the end of their next turn.

-Add a normal die for every level cast above 4th.
+Add an enhanced die for every level cast above 4th.

 #### Purify Spirit
 *4th level*